Eight Below

 The inciting incident occurs at 13 minutes when Dr. Davis McClaren arrives needing an emergency expedition to find a meteorite before the season ends.
 This urgent mission will disrupt the planned evacuation schedule and put everyone at risk, setting the story's events in motion..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jerry makes the active choice to undertake the dangerous expedition with Dr. McClaren, taking his dog team into the wilderness despite the approaching storm.
+This demonstrates the protagonist's commitment to Jerry makes the active choice to undertake the dangerous expedition with Dr. McClaren, taking his dog team into the wilderness despite the approaching storm.
 This decision launches the adventure and will lead to consequences he cannot foresee., moving from reaction to action.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Jerry hits rock bottom: he has exhausted all options for rescue, months have passed, and everyone tells him the dogs cannot possibly have survived.
 He falls into depression and alcohol, having given up hope.
-Simultaneously, the weakest dog, Dewey, dies from injuries, providing the literal "whiff of death."., reveals the protagonist at their lowest point.
+Simultaneously, the weakest dog, Dewey, dies from injuries, providing the literal "whiff of death."., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 McClaren, the scientist Jerry saved, arrives with funding and a plane, feeling his own debt of loyalty.
 This new information and resource gives Jerry the means to return.
 He synthesizes his bond with the dogs and others' support to mount a final rescue attempt., demonstrating the transformation achieved throughout the journey.